Tracking Change in Seasons and Climate

 Join the Fun!

 Springtime events occur at different times in different places across the globe.
-This spring, make observations, report findings, and simultaneously watch the wave of spring as it moves across the globe.
+This spring, create your garden profile, make observations, report findings, and simultaneously watch the wave of spring as it moves across the globe.

 Journey North keeps garden observations in a permanent database.
 With longterm data, important scientific questions can be explored: How do the Earth's different climate conditions affect plant growth?
 What patterns do the data reveal?
 Are variations normal?
 How does this spring compare with previous years?